stoyan-vuchev/system-ui-bars-tweaker/README.md

 }
 ```

-* If you don't want to use the Provider and Consumer approach, you can simply create an instance using a `rememberSystemUIBarsTweaker()` composable.
+* If you don't want to use the Producer and Consumer approach, you can simply create an instance using a `rememberSystemUIBarsTweaker()` composable.

 ``` kotlin
 val tweaker = rememberSystemUIBarsTweaker()